Male Stages... Are You Spiraling Down After Discovering Your Wife's Affair?

-The Four Stages Men Move Through After Discovering Their Wives Affairs’
+Men Move Through Four Distinct Stages After Discovering Their Wives’ Affair

-In Stage One, men are shocked and disoriented.
-Panic attacks, loss of appetite and extreme difficulty with normal, everyday functioning is quite common.
-Men at this stage are often frightened and desperate to save their marriages and, unlike the latter stages, they are genuinely confused about their wives’ behavior.
+Men immersed in Stage One are typically shocked and disoriented.
+Panic attacks, loss of appetite and extreme difficulty with normal, everyday functioning are quite common.
+Men at this stage are often frightened and desperate to save their marriages.
+Unlike at later stages, they are genuinely confused about their wives’ behavior.

-Unfortunately, these men are trying to avoid the real issue.
-The real issue is that their wives betrayed them and broke their marital agreement; and in most cases, their marital agreement didn’t involve their wives having either an emotional or physical relationship with someone outside of the marriage.
-So, although there isn’t a mystery that needs to be solved, these men need to believe that there is one in order to distract themselves from their pain.
+Unfortunately, men at Stage Two are trying to avoid the real issue: that their wives betrayed them and broke the marital agreement, which in most cases does not involve either partner having an emotional or physical relationship outside of the marriage.
+Although there is really no mystery to solve, Stage Two men need to invent one in order to distract themselves from pain.

-Like so many women who try to decipher male behavior, these men are unaware that analyzing is a defense mechanism and that we are all prone and/or are tempted to do it when we are trying to avoid painful feelings.
-In fact, analyzing and circular thinking is quite common in the first stage of grief—denial.
+Like so many women who try to decipher male behavior, these men are unaware that analyzing is a defense mechanism.
+We are all prone, or at least tempted, to analyze when trying to avoid painful feelings.
+For example, analyzing and circular thinking are both quite common in the first stage of grief—denial.

 (Note: The behavior of men at Stage One and Two is typically passive, pleasing, and compliant.)